Understanding your benefits: Health plan types explained

 What is an HMO?

-How it works: You’ll need to choose a primary care provider (PCP) and you’ll be able to use doctors and hospitals that are part of a large network.
-Often, you can even see in-network specialists without a referral.
+How it works: You’ll need to choose a primary care provider (PCP) to oversee your care.
+You’ll be able to use doctors and hospitals that are part of a large network and can often even see in-network specialists without a referral.
 But keep in mind that you won’t be covered for out-of-network services unless it’s a medical emergency.

 What is a PPO?